 Unfortunately, you don’t have control over certain factors such as age and gender.
 But you do have a say in others like health and lifestyle.
 There are many changes you can make that will benefit your health long term, like beginning an exercise program or introducing a healthier diet.
 And these changes can also positively impact your life insurance premium.
 But it may take a while.

 Some changes are immediate, while others take more time to produce results.
-These are some examples of things you can begin to change today, but won’t translate to lower life insurance premiums right away.
+These are some examples of things you can begin to change today, although they won’t translate to lower life insurance premiums right away.

 Tobacco/nicotine use – You can quit using tobacco/nicotine products right this moment and start experiencing health benefits almost immediately.
 However, it will take much longer before you see a big payoff on your life insurance costs.
 Most life insurance company guidelines require you to be tobacco/nicotine free for at least 12 months before you qualify for non-tobacco rates.
 This same consideration can apply to e-cigarettes and life insurance.
 And it will take you 4-5 years before you’re eligible for the best rating classes.

 Hazardous activities – Life insurance companies issue higher rates for people who engage in dangerous activities such as scuba diving, skydiving, racing, rock climbing, etc. Guidelines vary by company, but it’s standard for a company to look back two years when evaluating an application.
 So even if you jumped out of a plane for the last time a year ago, you could still get hit with higher rates today.

 Weight loss – Your height and weight factor into the cost of your policy.
 If you’re a few pounds above the threshold for a Preferred class for example, it could increase your cost by 20 percent or more.
 You may be able to shed a few pounds quickly and weigh in below the limit on your paramed exam (learn more about the paramed exam here: What to Expect From a Life Insurance Medical Exam).
 But more significant weight loss is going to take some time, especially if done in a healthy way.